jaspereb/FasterRCNNTutorial/README.md

 PART 2: https://youtu.be/NsRbXZQQuN0

+## Protobuf Error
+As of January 2018 some people have seen an error with the layout_optimizer=rewriter_config_pb2.RewriterConfig.ON line in the exporter.py script.
+This can be solved by removing the part between brackets and leaving it blank (which turns off the optimizer I guess?).
+See https://github.com/tensorflow/models/issues/2861

 ## About the ExpandedModel Folder
 This folder contains the dataset and config file for training on a much larger set of 66 images with around 20 objects per image.
-Due to the large size of the output graph, the trained model files are included as a release (v1.0).
+Due to the large size of the output graph, **the trained model files are included as a release** (v1.0).
 If you just want to test the model you will need to download and extract the output.tar.gz folder from the release, as well as having a copy of the ipython notebook included with tensorflow/models/research/object_detection (see prereqs).
 This folder and the release are not at all required to follow the tutorial.

 ## Prereqs
 You must have: